fabiommendes/sidekick/docs/intro-functions.rst

 It seems like it is only a function declaration, but in reality it does a few more things: it gives the function a name, defines its documentation string and sets an implicit scope for global variables.
-For top level functions of your public API, in which it is recommended to declare all those properties, this is an efficient syntax.
+For top level functions of your public API, in which you probably want to declare all those properties, this is a very efficient syntax.

-Put the same function in a different context and ``def`s` start to feel verbose:
+Put the same function in a different context and ``def`s` start to feel verbose [#map]:

 .. code-block:: python

-    def increment_all(numbers):
+    def increment_seq(numbers):
         def succ(n):
             return n + 1

         return map(succ, numbers)

+.. [#map] For those who do not remember, the builtin map function takes a function and a sequence as arguments and apply the function in all elements of the sequence.
+The code above thus increment each element in a sequence of numbers by one.

 Not only this code spends two whole lines to define such a trivial function, it forces us to explicitly come up with a name which does not clarify its intent